 A: “I am definitely going to be training over the summer, and there are a few track camps that I am going to be attending,” sophomore Audrey Johnson said.
 “Overall, just setting goals for next year.”

-Q: Favorite memories from 3A State Track?
+Q: What are your favorite memories from 3A State Track?

 A: “I had never podiumed individually at a [outdoor] state meet and so when I podiumed for the first time that was a pretty good memorable moment,” Jacobsen said.
 “I was proud of myself because that had never happened before.
 Our cooldowns with the Worland girls are also a really good memory.”